 Zhang is accused along with five other men, all of them citizens of China, of conspiring to steal technology for the manufacture of semiconductor chips used in cell phones and other electronic devices to “filter” or minimize static or frequency interference.
 The technology has become increasingly valuable as the air waves have grown more crowded with wireless communications and electronic devices, according to the indictment.

 Zhang and the others are accused of acting for their own benefit and that of the Chinese government.
-Tianjin University, where Zhang and two other defendants were professors, is a part of China’s Ministry of Education, according to the indictment.
+Tianjin University, where Zhang and two other defendants are professors, is a part of China’s Ministry of Education, according to the indictment.
 Zhang is the only one of the men to have been arrested.

 Domestic tensions over Chinese and Russian government spying in the United States have only grown since Zhang’s arrest.
 The July 27 cover story for Politico magazine carries the headline: “How Silicon Valley Became A Den of Spies.”
 Particular focus has been directed at academia as American colleges and universities have dramatically increased the number of foreign-student admissions since the 2008 financial crisis, according to a new Pew Research Center study.
 Most academic student visas are issued to people from China and India, Pew found.